anirudhakulkarni/COL216-Assignments/a4/report.md

 If we fulfill all the requests in the waiting queue, we might need to load/write back rows proportional to the number of times we call the complete_dram_activity function.

+# Note:
+When we start fulfilling the DRAM Requests, we first start executing the first queue request unconditionally and then re-order remaining request accordingly.

 ## Assumptions:

 1. Registers are accessed only during `COL_ACCESS_DELAY` duration